All about ankle pain and sprains

-If you have a sprained ankle, you’re not alone as this is one of the most common types of injuries doctors see.
-Alongside being painful and swollen, it may be hard to move the foot properly.
-The good news is that there is a lot of self-care advice out there to help, and most injuries can heal well by themselves within several months.
+A sprained ankle is one of the most common types of injuries doctors see.1 Alongside being painful and swollen, it may be hard to move the foot properly.1 The good news is that there is a lot of self-care advice out there to help, and most injuries can heal well by themselves within several months.2

 What are sprains and injuries?

-Strains, also referred to as a pulled muscle, can also appear in the feet where the muscles have been overstretched or torn.
+Strains, sometimes referred to as a pulled muscle, can also occur when foot muscles have been overstretched or torn.3

-Symptoms of a sprain or strain will depend on the severity of the injury, but can include:
+Symptoms of a sprain or strain will depend on the severity of the injury, but can include:2

 - Pain and tenderness